-The Graduate Program in Philosophy, which currently has an evaluation of 7 from Capes, has master's and doctorate degrees, within a single area of concentration, Philosophy, organized into 4 lines of research: Aesthetics and Philosophy of Art; Ethics, Political Philosophy and Theory of Human Sciences; History of Philosophy; Logic, Philosophy of Language and Philosophy of Sciences.
+The Program of Graduate Study in Philosophy (M.A and Ph.D), which currently has the highest evaluation (7) from the Coordination for the Improvement of Higher Education Personnel (CAPES), has master's and doctorate degrees, within a single area of concentration, Philosophy, organized into 4 lines of research: Aesthetics and Philosophy of Art; Ethics, Political Philosophy and Theory of Human Sciences; History of Philosophy; Logic, Philosophy of Language and Philosophy of Sciences.
 The completion period for the master's degree is 42 months; for the doctorate degree, 54 months; and for the direct doctorate degree, 66 months.

 All the professors of the Department of Philosophy are qualified to be graduate advisors, with full professors, 12 associate professors, 15 assistant professors and 17 retired professors.
 In addition, there are two professors from the School of Education and one from the Faculty of Economics and Administration of the University of São Paulo.
 The Program has 53 advisors, with 40 permanent members and 13 collaborators.

 The selection process for admission to the masters and doctoral degree programs receives about 190 applications per year.
 Candidates take two exams - a test of philosophy and, for master’s candidates, one foreign language, or two foreign languages in the case of a doctorate - and an interview in which the candidate’s Curriculum Vitae and research project are evaluated.
 Approximately 70 new students per year enter the graduate program.